Kugghuset/klarify-ds-fortnox/README.md

 Lastly update `userConfig.js` file to match your setup.
 Note: changes to this file won't be commited as it is in the `.gitignore` file.
 To ensure you don't have to constantly get new keys, keep a copy of this file outside the repository, so won't lose any local keys when pulling.
+Note: sometimes the file might be reset to the state it is in the repository, for instance resetting to a previous commit or when checkout out another branch based on a remote branch, the local `userConfig.js` file will be reset.
+This will cause issues when running the `gulp` command, as it won't be able to set the server up.

 Here's how I've set mine up: